DROP: Dimensionality Reduction Optimization for Time Series: Experimental Evaluation

 \subsection{DROP Performance}

+We first evaluate DROP's performance compared to PAA and FFT using the time series case study extended from~\cite{keogh-study}.

+\minihead{k-NN Performance} We summarize DROP's results on a 1-Nearest Neighbor classification in Figure~\ref{fig:knnAll}.
+We display the end-to-end runtime of DROP, PAA, and FFT for each of the considered index structures: no index, K-D trees, cover trees.
+We display the size of the returned dimension for the no indexing scenario, as the other two scenarios return near identical values.
+This occurs as many of the datasets used in this experiment are small and possess low intrinsic dimensionality that DROP quickly identifies

-\minihead{k-NN Performance, 1:1 Index-Query Ratio} We summarize DROP's results on an end-to-end 1-Nearest Neighbor classification task over the 14 largest UCR datasets where $m > d$ in Figure~\ref{fig:knn}.
-We display both the total runtime and size of returned transformation over each dataset, normalized to k-NN runtime and original dimensionality without DR. We do not display k-NN accuracy results as all techniques meet the $TLB$ constraint, and achieve the same accuracy rate within $1\%$ over a majority of the datasets.
+We do not display k-NN accuracy as all techniques meet the $TLB$ constraint, and achieve the same accuracy within $1\%$.

-When evaluating Figure~\ref{fig:knn}, it becomes clear that DROP's runtime improvement is data dependent, not only for smaller datasets, but for datasets that do not possess a low intrinsic dimension (such as Phoneme, elaborated on in Section~\ref{subsec:lesion}).
-Thus, in the end of the evaluation section, we provide guidelines on how to determine if DROP is a good fit for a given dataset.
+On average, DROP returns transformations that are $2.3\times$ and $1.4\times$ smaller than PAA and FFT, translating to significantly smaller k-NN query time.
+End-to-end runtime with DROP is on average $2.2\times$ and $1.4\times$ (up to $10\times$ and $3.9\times$) faster than PAA and FFT, respectively, when using brute force linear search, $2.3\times$ and $1.2\times$ (up to $16\times$ and $3.6\times$) faster when using K-D trees, and $1.9\times$ and $1.2\times$ (up to $5.8\times$ and $2.6\times$) faster when using cover trees.
+When evaluating Figure~\ref{fig:knnAll}, it becomes clear that DROP's runtime improvement is data dependent for both smaller datasets, and for datasets that do not possess a low intrinsic dimension (such as Phoneme, elaborated on in \S\ref{subsec:lesion}) Determining if DROP is a good fit for a dataset is an exciting area for future work (\S\ref{subsec:disc}).

-DROP significantly outperforms our baseline PCA via SVD implementation, and comes close to meeting PAA and FFT performance in this 1:1 index-query regime across all but one dataset.
-On average, DROP is $7.8\times$ faster (up to $41\times$) than PCA via SVD, and within $1.4\times$ PAA and FFT.
-However, DROP returns transformations that are on average $2.3\times$ and $1.4\times$ smaller than PAA and FFT, respectively, translating to significantly smaller k-NN query time.
-In settings with a higher ratio of index to queries (below), DROP closes the remaining runtime gap.